fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 a consequence of independent estimation of quantiles) usually happen merely in outlying regions of the data \[6\].

-Additionally, the regression lines for the quantiles are not parallel in some plots.
+Additionally, the regression lines for the quantiles are clearly not parallel in some plots.
 This so-called location shift test \[6\] can be tested more formally via the Wald test. <br/>

 ``` r
 anova(model_med,model_025,model_05,model_25,model_75,model_95,model_975, se = 'ker')